ravynsoft/ravynos/CoreServices/WindowServer/wayland-protocols/GOVERNANCE.md

 2. Protocols in the "xdg" and "wp" namespace are eligible for inclusion only if ACKed by at least 3 members.
-3. Protocols in the "xdg" and "wp" namespace are ineligible for inclusion if if NACKed by any member.
+3. Protocols in the "xdg" and "wp" namespace are ineligible for inclusion if NACKed by any member.
 4. Protocols in the "xdg" and "wp" namespaces must have at least 3 open-source implementations (either 1 client + 2 servers, or 2 clients + 1 server) to be eligible for inclusion.
-5. Protocols in the "ext" namespace are eligible for inclusion only if ACKed by at least one other member.
+5. Protocols in the "ext" namespace are eligible for inclusion only if ACKed by at least 2 members.
 6. Protocols in the "ext" namespace must have at least one open-source client & one open-source server implementation to be eligible for inclusion.
 7. "Open-source" is defined as distributed with an Open Source Initiative